The Structure and Evolution of LRDs: Insights from JWST NIRSpec Medium and High Resolution Spectroscopy at $z\sim4$: Discussion

 As presented in Section \ref{sec: results}, the strong correlation between the broad-line luminosity and the optical continuum luminosity strongly suggests a common origin.
 Moreover, the large Balmer decrement observed in LRD \citep[$>10$ for both broad H$\alpha$ and H$\beta$ detected in our sample; see also][]{2025ApJ...986..177B} indicates that the broad lines likely form within a dense gas with $n_{\rm H}\geq10^8\rm~cm^{-3}$ \citep{2025arXiv251211050Y}, which could also account for the Balmer absorption features seen in a proportional of LRDs \citep[e.g.][]{2024ApJ...974..147L,2024MNRAS.535..853J}.
 The most natural interpretation of these observations is that the BLR is embedded within the dense gas shell; equivalently, the outer radius of the shell (i.e., the photosphere) must exceed the characteristic size of the BLR.

 We first estimate the BLR size in LRDs to constrain the minimum outer radius of the gas shell.
 Using the established $R-L$ relation for traditional AGNs, we estimate the radius of the H$\alpha$-emitting BLR clouds to be 22–42 light-days for our sample (spanning the 17th to 84th percentiles, hereinafter the same).
-For normal AGNs, the BLR covering factor is typically ~20\% \citep{1995ApJ...455L.119B,2022FrASS...950409P}.
-Assuming LRDs represent a more extreme case with a covering factor of 50\%, the corresponding lower limit for the gas shell radius would be $\sim$13–26 light-days.

 On the other hand, we can estimate the photospheric radius by comparing the intrinsic blackbody emission to the observed optical luminosity.
 Using the continuum fitting results from \cite{Anna2025c}, we estimate a radius of 6–11 light-days for a single-temperature blackbody with a 100\% covering factor.
-This value is smaller than the BLR size estimated above, presenting a potential contradiction.
+This value is smaller than the BLR size estimated by the $R-L$ relation, presenting a potential contradiction.

+This tension could be resolved in different ways, depending on the specific properties of LRDs, as it involves the $R-L_{\rm ion}$ ($L_{\rm ion}$ for the ionizing luminosity), $L_{\rm ion}-L_{\rm 5100}$, and $L_{\rm 5100}-L_{\rm H\alpha}$ relations \citep{2019ApJ...886...42D}.
+For some extreme LRDs with very high H$\alpha$ EW, such tension could be explained by an unusual $L_{\rm 5100}-L_{\rm H\alpha}$ relation, which represents an extremely high covering factor for the H$\alpha$-emitting clouds compared to $\sim$20\% in normal AGNs \citep{1995ApJ...455L.119B,2022FrASS...950409P}.
+However, since our estimates in Section \ref{subsec: mbh_disuss} do not show a large deviation, alternative explanations are: (1) the ionizing source is not isotropic or is not a point source, making a larger uncertainty on the $R-L_{\rm ion}$ relation; and (2) the SED is very different from that of normal AGN, causing a larger scatter on the $L_{\rm ion}-L_{\rm 5100}$ relation.
+Indeed, the recent non‑spherical cocoon model could ease the tension via the former explanation \citep{2026arXiv260118864S}, while the extremely super‑Eddington black hole star model could mitigate it via the latter \citep{Kohei2025model}.